IBM Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on IBM IBM.
+A whale with a lot of money to spend has taken a noticeably bullish stance on IBM.

+Looking at options history for IBM IBM we detected 19 strange trades.

 What's The Price Target?